vanessangwl/copy-boulevard-2017/Boulevard.md

 ##### About

+Boulevard Bayfront offers fine dining with both indoor and outdoor dining options alongside unforgettable views of the Marina Bay Waterfront.
+Set in the bustling Financial District, the chic and trendy designer-like interior, dazzling unblocked view of the Marina Bay Waterfront, accompanying bar cuisine of Tapas and Stone-Fired Handmade Pizza, and a polished fine wine list are the reasons for the draw of this place.

+Launched in early 2011, Boulevard Bayfront's warm and welcoming atmosphere provides a haven for the business community, locals and overseas guests alike.
 Take a breather from the fast paced city life here with us at Boulevard Bayfront.
 Alongside unforgettable views of the Marina Bay Waterfront, sample the fresh atmosphere, along with our bar cuisines and fine wines, cocktails, and other bar favourites.

 ##### Gallery (Outlet Pics)
 ##### Menu (PDF)